kbseepaul2014/liftoff-assignments/P2-Project_Outline/README.md

   ~ Dashboard - This is where the Users will be able to see all of their todos neatly organised.

   ~ Edit ToDos - This is where the Users will be able to edit their todo list items

+  ~Confirmation - This is where the Users will have to confirm if they want to edit or delete their ToDos/Reminders.

 ### Technologies: